-First and foremost, you want to make sure that you’re personally ready for a life outside of your business and financially ready to sell or transfer your business.
+First and foremost, you want to make sure that you’re personally ready for a life outside of your business and financially ready to sell your business or transfer it to someone else.

-Financial Readiness – Transitioning owners are often surprised to learn that their existing financial plans are not adequate for their post-transition needs.
-The most significant figure owners need to determine is their Wealth Gap or how much they need from the business transfer, after taxes and fees.
+Financial Readiness – Exiting owners are often surprised to learn that their existing financial plans are not adequate for their post-transition needs.
+The most significant figure owners need to determine is their Wealth Gap or how much they need from the sale of their business, after taxes and fees.
 You’ll need to analyze your current net worth, determine your financial needs post-transition, and calculate your Wealth Gap.

 Know the Value of Your Business

 We find that owners frequently don’t know what their business is worth if they were to try to sell.
 If you’re thinking about selling, this is of critical importance.
 We urge all owners to obtain a baseline estimate of business value so you can determine just how much you’ll need to grow in order to exit and whether the proceeds from the sale will be enough to meet your financial retirement needs.

 This exercise can be eye-opening.
 It can help you uncover items that need to be addressed before an internal or external buyer’s scrutiny (due diligence) begins, and it can provide you with the opportunity to shore up any weaknesses and maximize value.

 There are many drivers of business value beyond profits, including strong management, market share, reputation, quality products and services, and processes and procedures.
 These are just a few of the things that buyers will review when they consider whether to buy your business and how much they are willing to pay.